Summary & Analysis of “The Divine Image” by William Blake

 Blake has also encouraged us to see everyone as equal, as we are all made from the same soul, and to Love every human form.
 Love is very dominant in the last two stanzas of the poem and where there is Love, there is God.

-Major Themes in The Divine Image
+Major Themes in the Poem:

 Major themes in, “The Divine Image” are Love, Mercy, Pity, Peace, equality and the connection of a human being with its creator, God.
-Blake has tried to give a message of love and humanity through this poem and have made readers imagine a world full of equality and peace.
+Blake has tried to give message of love and humanity through this poem and have made readers imagine a world full of equality and peace.
 Blake has also expressed the importance of turning towards God for every matter and strengthening our relationship with him.
 This poem inspires readers to try to be the best version of themselves.